lmc-eu/cookie-consent-manager/README.md

 However, for all other purposes, it must be explicitly checked whether user has given the appropriate consent category.
 This must be done *before* the respective cookie is set.

+In case user rejects some (or all) optional consent categories, **you must implement logic to remove current cookies (as well as localStorage) in your product yourself**`, this library does not manipulate with the cookies by default.

 ### Consent categories

 | Category          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |